- by Daniel

 And a great pair for this purpose are the Dewalt Vibration Reducing Gloves.

-So these make a great stocking filler for any site worker who complains of pain in their wrists or hands.
+Which makes a pair of these gloves a great stocking filler for any site worker who complains of pain in their wrists or hands.

 RefrigiWear Extreme Softshell Jacket

-Construction workers have to work outside in all weathers, and it is extremely important that you keep warm while you're working.
+Construction workers have to work outside in all weathers and it's extremely important that you keep warm while you're working.

 Because not only is working outside in the cold uncomfortable and exhausting, it can also be dangerous.

-As not protecting yourself against the cold can lead to:
+As not protecting yourself adequately against the cold can lead to:

-So you need to make sure you are layered up well before you go out to work in extreme conditions.
+So you need to make sure you layer up before going out to work in extremely cold conditions.

-This acts as a first defence against the cold, wind and rain and is designed to protect you in conditions of up to -60 degrees celcius.
+As this acts as a first defence against the cold, wind and rain, protecting you in conditions of up to -60 degrees celcius.

-And while it traps body heat to keep you warm, it is also breathable so you won't feel too hot while wearing it.
+And while it traps body heat to keep you warm, it remains breathable so you won't feel too hot while wearing it.

-So a great jacket for outdoor site work.
+So it's a great jacket for outdoor site work.

 And the Hi-Vis design means it complies with construction sites health and safety requirements.

-Which makes it a really cool gift to give to a construction worker, especially for Christmas when it's freezing outside.
+Which makes it a really cool gift to give to a construction worker, especially at Christmas time when it's freezing outside.

 Portwest Workwear Contrast Shorts

-While it's always toughest to work in extremely cold conditions, working in extreme heat during the height of summer can also be really unpleasant and uncomfortable.
+While it's always toughest to work in extremely cold conditions, working in extreme heat can also be a really stifling and uncomfortable experience.

-And during hot days like this it is absolute bliss to be able to ditch your work pants and slip on a pair of shorts instead.
+And during hot days like this it's absolute bliss to be able to ditch your work pants and slip on a pair of shorts instead.